Linux For Normies (from a normie's point of view)

 Nothing, and I mean NOTHING can be 100% secure and private.
 There will constantly be bugs, backdoors and zero-day issues in software and other codes.

-Just because Linux is only used by a small percentage of users doesn't make it invulnerable to such things, it just means that hackers have less of an interest in exploiting it.
+Just because Linux is used by a small percentage of users, it doesn't make it invulnerable to such things.
+It means that hackers have less of an interest in exploiting it.

 Trust me, people have created malware for Linux, it is rare, yet it still exists.
 Linux may have an advantage over Windows.

-A trojan would not be able to spread to multiple computers like how it does on Windows.
+A trojan would not be able to spread to multiple computers like on Windows.

-The best thing to use in order to avoid malware or anything malicious is common sense.
+The best thing to use in order to avoid malware or anything malicious is the use common sense.

 Moreover, it really depends on what distro you choose.
 Some distros are better equipped than others.